This is how you watch the SeQual 2021 horror movie from around the world

 How to watch Amazon Prime

 Home theater experience just got more convenient thanks to Amazon.
-Your favorite store for everything from flower pots to fashion accessories has become one of the best places to entertain yourself on Friday nights.
+Your favorite store for everything from flowerpots to fashion accessories has become one of the best places to entertain yourself on a Friday night.

 Prime Video not only gives you access to many of your favorite movies and TV shows, but also offers some of the most popular original content, such as “The Marvelous Mrs. Maisel”, “Tom Clancy’s Jack Ryan” and “Fleabag” .
-In addition to all of the titles listed as part of your subscription, Prime Video also offers a library of additional movies and shows that you can rent or purchase separately for an additional fee, including some new movies that have just hit theaters. .
+In addition to all of the titles included in your subscription, Prime Video also offers a library of additional movies and shows that you can rent or purchase separately for an additional fee, including new movies that have just hit theaters. .

 Prime Video also allows you to add other premium channels, including HBO, Starz, and Showtime, to your subscription, although you have to pay additional monthly fees.
 But if you want to offload cable and add more streaming services to your entertainment list, read on for how to use Amazon Prime Video.